IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 #### Misc qualifiers

-These are special qualifiers that indicate that some special set of build flags was used to build a release artefact.
-Release artefacts that are meant to be used in the production do not contain any misc qualifiers.
+These are special qualifiers that indicate that some special set of build flags was used to build a release artifact.
+Release artifacts that are meant to be used in the production do not contain any misc qualifiers.

 Example scenario: you could be developing firmware that is used: